KnowledgeEngineeringDepartment-DACLab/CryptographySummerCourse/README.md

-# CryptographySummerCourse
+# Introduction to Cryptography and Mathematical Background
-Cryptography course: Introduction to Cryptography and Mathematical Background.
 The outcome of the course is to provide participants with a solid understanding of the mathematical foundations for zero-knowledge proofs.